 Do your kids innovators and love creating things??
 I think every child loves putting things together or watching something change right before their very eyes like this baking soda and vinegar experiment.

-My girls will take any chance they can get to experiment and spend time at camps that encourage creativity.
-Check out the baking soda and vinegar experiment we did together…she can’t wait to create more things at camp this year!
+My girls will take any chance they can get to do an easy Science experiment.
+Check out the baking soda and vinegar experiment we did together.
+She can’t wait to do more Chemistry for kids activities now! (originally published 3/16, affiliate links present)

 This is what you will need: